betehess/stuff/abstract-algebraic-data-types/index.md

 }
 ```

 Notice that our signature lies in the singleton type `MyOption.type`.
-Scala will have no issue finding the implicit instance in itself because *the companion object for the singleton type of a singleton object is itself*!
+Scala will have no issue finding the implicit instance in itself because *the companion object for a singleton object is itself*!

 We have introduced an `abstract class None` so that we don't need to define a type alias `type None = None.type`.
 It also is interesting to see that Scala doesn't require us to define our classes outside of `MyOption` to later alias them: we just do everything at once.